nus-cs2103-AY2021S1/ip/README.md

 # Viscount
 ![](https://i.imgur.com/dt9NWoj.png)

-Viscount is a **desktop app for managing tasks, optimised for use via a Command Line Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+Viscount is a **desktop app for managing tasks, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you are someone who can type fast, Viscount can help you track your tasks faster than traditional GUI apps.

 ## Quick Start for Users
 1. Ensure you have Java 11 or later installed.